Santa Marta, Colombia, Dec 2021

 Views of Rodadero beach from the BK clifftop restaurant

 Overall, we were very impressed with Santa Marta; it was as we had hoped; a smaller version of Cartagena without the mass of foreign tourists.
 It did not have the old historic buildings and areas like in Cartagena, but it did have excellent food everywhere, very well presented, at very reasonable prices, with a good variety available.
 Great for the taste, smell, sight, stomach & pocketbook 😊.
 And it was very much a party town in the evenings; in the old town area and along the malecon; very lively with people enjoying themselves; very nice feeling without being too loud for the ears.
 The great street art was always a treat for the eyes.
 We came across very few people who spoke English, so our Spanish improved 😊.
-All in all, we would definitely return here compared to Cartagena; highly recommended as it has the local vibe, is un-spoilt by mass tourism and is a very friendly place.
+All in all, we would definitely return here compared to Cartagena; highly recommended as it has the local vibe & flavor, is colorful, vibrant, friendly, great foods, & is un-spoilt by mass tourism.
 We never felt unsafe here.

 Tayrona and San Andres next.